 36 I won many bowling trophies, and a few times I was listed in national youth bowling magazines, which was really cool.

-37 The first bowling tournament I ever went to involved going to a town where the locals had never seen a black person in person.
-They were all very nice but they were all curious.
+37 The first bowling tournament I ever went to involved going to a town where the locals had never seen a black person outside of TV.
+They were all very nice, but they were all curious.
 Everyone had to shake my hand and they all stood behind me watching me bowl in that tournament.
 I was slightly unnerved and didn’t do well, but I behaved and they still liked me.
 That trip was also the first time I’d seen a Pizza Hut.

 38 I was also a Boy Scout, but we kept having changes in who was leading the troop because, well, military men get moved a lot.

-39 The first Boy Scout camporee I went to was in Fort Kent, Maine.
+39 The first Boy Scout camporee (that’s what they called it) I went to was in Fort Kent, Maine.
 It was winter and the temperatures were around -20F.
 Turns out most of the 400 kids from the state that came had never met a black person either, so once again I was very popular and had to behave.
 My troop won 11 of the 14 awards and our leader, knowing a good thing when one was presented, sent me up to accept each award.

 40 I also won a chess tournament and two pool tournaments, although friends I had later on, even now, have trouble believing it.
 When I want to be, and the inspiration is right, I could be good; it just wasn’t always a priority with me.